Best Zepbound Providers That Accept Insurance in 2026

 |---|---|---|---|

-| WW Clinic (Med+) | $25/mo intro (2 months); $74/mo ongoing | Commercial only — not Kaiser, Medicare, Medicaid, or uninsured; KwikPen/vial cash-pay only | Commercially insured adults who want WW behavior program |
+| WW Clinic (Med+) | $25/mo intro 2 months; $74/mo ongoing | Commercial only — no Kaiser, Medicare, Medicaid, or uninsured; KwikPen and vial cash-pay only in their workflow | Commercially insured adults who want the WW behavior program |

-| Calibrate | $199/mo, 3-month minimum | Commercial/employer; HSA/FSA eligible | Structured long-term metabolic coaching |
+| Calibrate | $199/mo, 3-month minimum | Commercial/employer plans; HSA/FSA eligible | Structured long-term metabolic coaching |

 Providers to avoid if your goal is Zepbound insurance coverage